 Additional funding of £1000 is currently available to employers hiring an apprentice aged between 16-18.

-Another funding option is a Levy Transfer.
-This is where businesses can claim their co-investment fee from a larger organisation with levy funds to spare.
-The digital Apprenticeship Service has recently introduced this functionality, making it easier than ever for employers to connect and transfer funding.
+The Apprenticeship Service has recently introduced a pledge functionality, making it easier than ever for employers to connect and transfer apprenticeship funding.

 If you are taking on an apprentice who has previously been in care, there are some additional funds to be aware of.